freakingjesus/SimpleNotepad/README.md

 stored in the browser so you can return to the page later and continue where you left off.
 The layout now adapts better to small screens so you can comfortably use it on phones and tablets.
 A small bullet button lets you toggle a
 • bullet at the start of each selected line.
+A refresh button in the toolbar pulls the latest notes from the server when you want to sync manually.

 ## Hosting with GitHub Pages